markolivaic/5G-traffic-forecaster/README.md

 4. **Uncertainty Quantification**: Residual analysis on test data enables calculation of 95% confidence intervals, providing risk assessment capabilities for production decision-making.

 5. **REST API**: FastAPI-based microservice exposes the trained model for real-time inference with network slicing recommendations based on predicted throughput thresholds.

+## Methodology

+### LSTM Architecture

+Standard Recurrent Neural Networks (RNNs) suffer from vanishing gradient problems when processing long sequences, limiting their ability to capture long-term temporal dependencies.
+This system employs Long Short-Term Memory (LSTM) cells to address these limitations through specialized gating mechanisms that selectively retain and discard information across time steps.

+The LSTM cell maintains a cell state $C_t$ that serves as a long-term memory, and a hidden state $h_t$ that serves as short-term memory.
+The forget gate determines what information to discard from the previous cell state:

+$$ f_t = \sigma(W_f \cdot [h_{t-1}, x_t] + b_f) $$

+where $\sigma$ is the sigmoid activation function, $W_f$ and $b_f$ are learned weight matrices and biases, $h_{t-1}$ is the previous hidden state, and $x_t$ is the current input.

+The cell state is updated through a combination of the previous state and new candidate values:

+$$ C_t = f_t * C_{t-1} + i_t * \tilde{C}_t $$

+where $i_t$ is the input gate activation and $\tilde{C}_t$ is the candidate cell state.
+This architecture enables the model to learn which information is relevant for long-term prediction and which can be forgotten, making LSTMs particularly effective for time-series forecasting tasks with extended temporal dependencies.

+The implemented architecture uses a two-layer stacked LSTM design (64 → 32 units) with dropout regularization to capture hierarchical temporal patterns while preventing overfitting to training data.

 ## Key Features